Remembering Mets History: (1984) Dwight Gooden ...

 - News Article

-Remembering Mets History: (1984) Dwight Gooden Pitches One Hitter In Heat of the Pennant Race
+Remembering Mets History: (1984) Dwight Gooden Sets Rookie Record For Most Strikeouts In a Season

 Tweets